 Best Rosé: Ruinart Brut Rosé

 Adored by French kings and modern-day celebrities, this rosé Champagne by Ruinart is a blend of pinot noir and chardonnay with a fresh, fruity flavor profile.
 Founded in 1729, Ruinart is the first-established house of Champagne and the longest-standing producer of exceptional bubbly.

 Ruinart’s Chef de Caves (cellar master), Frédéric Panaïotis, highly recommends serving his intensely aromatic, red-fruited rosé bubbly alongside Peking duck: "The crispy skin and soft meat contrast, the complex and gently spicy flavors, make for a beautiful, refined combination."
 He also suggests fixing up an upside-down vine-ripened tomato and balsamic vinegar pie, with fresh opal basil and shaved 24-month-old Parmigiano.
-“The gentle effervescence [of Ruinart] wraps up the light puff pastry, the acidity, and sweetness of the tomatoes,” he says.
+“The gentle effervescence [of Ruinart] wraps up the light puff pastry, the acidity and sweetness of the tomatoes,” he says.

 Runner-Up, Best Rosé: Paul Bara Bouzy Brut Rosé Grand Cru